 You’ll want to take a 180g sponge buffer and blend the old hard gel material unto the natural nail.
-You can use this same sponge buffer to ever so gently to remove the shine and cuticle off of the exposed natural nail growth.
+You can use this same sponge buffer gently to remove the shine and cuticle from the exposed natural nail growth.
 Remove all the dust and dehydrate the nail with an alcohol solution.

-Thank you so much for tuning in today, and if you would like to meet other Japanese gel nail enthusiasts and solo-preneurs in the nail industry, join us in our private community.
-Be the first to know when I post again, by subscribing to my newsletter!
+Thank you so much for tuning in today.
+If you would like to meet other Japanese gel nail enthusiasts and solopreneurs in the nail industry, join us in our private community.
+Be the first to know when I post again by subscribing to my newsletter!

-Have a merry start to week in I’ll see you in the next one!
+Have a merry rest of the week, and I’ll see you in the next one!

 Please note… These blogs are copyrighted material and any use of this blog is not permitted without written concern first.
 Some of these blogs contain affiliate links that provide us with a small commission when qualifying purchases are made.
 Thank you for your support that helps us to continue creating valuable resources and content like this.